andrewboltachev/mega-copy/README.md

 ====

 Two main ideas:
-* in your code (especially dashboard-like enterprise app) one might often need to "copy" one concept to another (and future make little changes to the copy).
+* in a project code (especially of something like dashboard-like enterprise app) one might often need to "copy" one concept to another (and future make little changes to the copy).
 E.g. you might want to copy something called `Property Sale` to something else called `Sales Order`
 * one name, being used in variable/function/class names/configs etc has multiple spellings in different places of the code (and that spelling should be preserved on copy)

 If we put two ideas together this might result into following "replace map":